salesforce/design-system-react/README.md

 4.  **Which version of React and Lightning Design System do you support?**

-    Design System React is optimized for react0.14.x and uses Lightning Design System 1.0.0.
+    Design System React is optimized for React 0.14.x and uses Lightning Design System 1.0.3.

 5.  **Which browsers are supported?**